Intellectual Property Law

 April 13, 2012

-Abstract: The age of ubiquitous computing is here.
+The age of ubiquitous computing is here.
 People routinely carry smartphones and other devices capable of recording and transmitting immense quantities of personal information and tracking their every move.
 Privacy has suffered in this new environment, with new reports every week of vulnerabilities and unintended disclosures of private information.
-The conference aims to bring together the policy and technology communities to discuss the substantial privacy issues arising from the growth of mobile and location technologies.
+The conference aimed to bring together the policy and technology communities to discuss the substantial privacy issues arising from the growth of mobile and location technologies.

 Platforms and Power Roundtable